A branching particle system as a model of semipushed fronts: Introduction

 so that we have

-These similar asymptotic behaviours as well as the three regimes observed in the particle system support the hypothesis the existence of a universality class.
-This is illustrated in Figure \ref{fig:driftv} and Figure \ref{fig:semipushed}.
+The similar asymptotic behaviours of $\mu$ and $\rho$, as well as the three regimes observed in the particle system support the hypothesis of the existence of a universality class.
+This is illustrated in Figure~\ref{fig:driftv} and Figure~\ref{fig:semipushed}.